LSUDOKO/Multichain-USDC-Payment-Scheduler/README.md

 # 🚀 Smart Multichain USDC Payment Scheduler

-Welcome to the Smart Multichain USDC Payment Scheduler, a decentralized application (dApp) designed to automate USDC payments across multiple blockchain testnets (Ethereum Sepolia, Polygon Mumbai, and Arbitrum Sepolia).
-This project, built for the [Hackathon Name] 2025, integrates the LI.FI SDK for fee optimization, MetaMask SDK for wallet connectivity, and Chainlink Automation for future scalability.
+Welcome to the Smart Multichain USDC Payment Scheduler, a decentralised application (dApp) designed to automate USDC payments across multiple blockchain testnets (Ethereum Sepolia, Polygon Mumbai, and Arbitrum Sepolia) and some other Networks.
+This project, built for the MetaMask Card Dev Cook-Off 2025, integrates the LI.FI SDK for fee optimisation, MetaMask SDK for wallet connectivity, and Chainlink Automation for future scalability.
 The modern, professional UI leverages React and Tailwind CSS, offering a seamless user experience.

 ## 📑 Table of Contents